markkaylor/plugin-migration-guide/guide.md

     ```

     - [ ]  If your model used lifecycle-hooks found in `<model-name>.js` move / rename this file `/server/content-types/<contentTypeName>/lifecycle.js`, otherwise delete the file.
-    - [ ]  Create an index file for each model
+    - [ ]  Create an index file for each Content Type that exports the schema and lifecycles

     ```jsx
     // server/content-types/<content-type-name>/index.js